-Basketball footwear is usually designed using a higher cut towards the ankle.
-The primary reason for this high cut design is to assist with ankle stability
+Basketball shoes are usually designed using a higher cut towards the ankle.
+The primary reason for this high cut design is to assist with ankle stability while jumping and changing direction.

 With jump shots, lay-ups, slam dunks, pivoting and rapid changes in direction the forces on the ankle can be extreme.